 What Do Eating Disorder and Nutritional Counselors Do?

-Eating disorder and nutritional counselors may work one-on-one with affected individuals and they may work individually or as part of a treatment team.
-If an individual is struggling with an eating disorder such as anorexia, bulimia, or binge eating, they need help sorting out their irrational thoughts about their body image, what healthy food is, and what a healthy weight is.
-They may have different symptoms depending on what is affecting them, such as an overabundance of hours spent at the gym, depriving themselves of calories, or overeating in a self-destructive cycle.
+Eating disorder and nutritional counselors may work one-on-one with affected individuals, and they may work individually or as part of a treatment team.
+If an individual is struggling with an eating disorder such as anorexia, bulimia, or binge eating, they need help sorting out their irrational thoughts about their body image, what healthy food is, and what is a healthy weight.
+Depending on what is affecting them, they may have different symptoms, such as an overabundance of hours spent at the gym, depriving themselves of calories, or overeating in a self-destructive cycle.